 Consult your doctor to find out if they perform abortions.
 If not, they can direct you to another medical provider who does, or to a local clinic like Planned Parenthood.

-After numbing the cervix with a local anesthetic, a dilator is used to physically open the cervix.
+A dilator is used to physically open the cervix after numbing it with a local anesthetic.
 Medications may also be used to soften and open the cervix.
-Then, a thin tube is eased into the uterus through the cervix.
-The tube is attached to an electric or manual pump, which applies suction to the uterus, creating a vacuum that removes the contents of the uterus, thus terminating the pregnancy.
+A thin tube is then eased into the uterus through the cervix.
+The tube is attached to an electric or manual pump, which applies suction to the uterus, creating a vacuum that removes the contents of the uterus, and terminating the pregnancy.

 Abortion Pill (RU-486)

-A medicinal abortion can be done up to 63 days after conception.
-The abortion pill, mifepristone (also known as “RU-486”), works by blocking the hormone progesterone.
+A drug-induced abortion can be done up to 63 days after conception.
+The abortion pill, mifepristone (also known as Mifeprex or RU-486), works by blocking the hormone progesterone.
 Without this hormone, the lining of the uterus breaks down, and a pregnancy cannot continue.